 Rothko Chapel | Abstract art equals universal spirituality

-In 1964, the American Abstract Expressionist Mark Rothko started painting fourteen site-specific works to be hung on the walls of the Houston Chapel, now called Rothko Chapel.
-The venue is an octagonal room inscribed in a Greek cross created by the architect Philip Johnson.
+In 1964, the American Abstract Expressionist Mark Rothko began painting fourteen site-specific works for the Houston Chapel in Texas, now known as the Rothko Chapel.
+The venue is an octagonal room inscribed within a Greek cross, designed by the architect Philip Johnson.
 It is an apparently simple space that speaks to the spectator of mysticism and universal spirituality and evokes transcendental emotions.

 The paintings were commissioned six years before the artist’s suicide.
 The chapel was completed in 1971.
 Therefore, Rothko never saw it finished.